gabrielraiol/Portfolio/readme.md

 <a href="https://raiol.vercel.app/" target="_blank">Link to portfolio</a>
 </br>
 </br>
-<p>This was my first responsive HTML/CSS project, and I use it to this day.
-When there is a need I update some information or, if I like some feature learned, add it.</p>
+<p>This was my first responsive project, and I use it as my personal portfolio.
+Whenever there is a need to change some information or add something cool, I update it, such as the recent implementation of the language switching feature and the hamburger menu for mobile.</p>